unifiedstreaming/origin/README.md

 This project supports both HTTP(S), S3-Auth and Manifest-Edit.

-Apache's [mod_proxy_hcheck](https://httpd.apache.org/docs/2.4/mod/mod_proxy_hcheck.html) has been configured to regularly (30s) validate the health of the available endpoint by requesting the Tears-of-Steel server-manifest using the following configuration parameter `hcuri=/tears-of-steel/tears-of-steel.ism`.
+Apache's [mod_proxy_hcheck](https://httpd.apache.org/docs/2.4/mod/mod_proxy_hcheck.html) has been configured to regularly (30s) validate the health of the available endpoint by requesting the file configured as the `HEALTH_CHECK` variable.

 Should the health-check failed due to timeout or permissions issues, the relevant endpoint will automatically be disabled allowing for all further requests to be automatically routed to the healthy endpoint.